xw7qwq/fitflare/README.md

    Each script will fetch data from your Fitbit account and save it to CSV files.

 7. **Access the dashboard:**
-   - Open http://localhost:9000 in your browser
+   - Open http://localhost:9155 in your browser (Docker default)
    - Your data will be persisted in the `profiles/myprofile/csv/` directory

 **Troubleshooting**: If you see your local machine's data instead of the Docker container's data, try: